-The Public Safety office is located at 401 Union Street behind Belk Hall.
+The Public Safety office is located at 110 Hawks Drive in Penny Hall.
 The department provides law enforcement services to our university community.
 Chowan University has its own campus police department under the direction of the Chief of Campus Police.
 Our officers are trained and certified to enforce the laws of the State of North Carolina just as any other law enforcement officer in the state.
 The department works in conjunction with local municipal and county agencies to provide police protection 24 hours per day, 7 days per week, 365 days per year.
 The department's primary goal is to provide a safe and secure environment for the University community to accomplish its mission.
 Public Safety officers have the authority to detain individuals on campus.

-Director of Public Safety and Chief of Campus Police
+Chief of Campus Police